kakush30/Project-7-AB-Test/README.md

 Net Conversion : The net conversion maybe drop or remain low because of Precourse Project, as this Project only passes those who clear it, and only allow creamy layer to go furthur.

+Course Completion Ratio: The Course Completion Ratio is those users who completed the Course divided by total users who enrolled in Course.
+The purpose for this to predict the Precourse Project affected the Completion Ratio is postive or negetive way.
+This Course Completion Ratio expected to be high because of Precourse Project.